ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 #### 7b.
 Overlapping of Peaks with BedTools

-Overlap of peak regions is a straightforward approach to compare peaks across the samples and develop consensus peak set.
-It helps us understand whether a peak is found in both samples and gives us a rough idea of similarity in peak regions between different samples.
+Overlap of peak regions is a straightforward approach to compare peaks across the samples and develop a consensus peak set.
+It helps us understand whether a peak is found in both samples and gives us a rough idea of the similarity in peak regions between different samples.

 However, this approach underestimates the similarity because it does not take into account the different thresholds used during peak calling.